marked42/learning-notes/react/react.md

 }
 ```

 Then any component can access context from parents by declaring static  `contextTypes` property to declare which context properties it intends to receive.
-Access context props with `this.context` property in sub components.
+Use `this.context` to get context properties in descendant components.

 ```jsx
 // MessageList -> Message -> Button